Dynatrace/ace-box/user-skel/ansible/roles/keptn/Readme.md

-# keptn
+# Keptn

-This currated role can be used to install keptn on a kubernetes cluster.
+This currated role can be used to install Keptn on a Kubernetes cluster.

 For the details, please check this link: https://keptn.sh/